Authentication

 return new Response(`Forbidden: origin ${origin} not allowed`, { status: 403 });

-};Wire it to the whole API (or just mutation groups) in routes.ts:
+};Wire it to the whole API (or just mutation groups) in routes.ts, and turn the stricter built-in check off since it would reject the allowlisted origins first:

 defineApp({